AI Decentralized Alliance launches with plan to fund 100 blockchain-powered projects

-SingularityNET and AI Decentralized today announced the AI Decentralized Alliance (AIDA), an open industry alliance trying to foster the development of decentralized AI technologies.
+SingularityNET and AI Decentralized today announced the Decentralized AI Alliance (DAIA), an open industry alliance trying to foster the development of decentralized AI technologies.

 SingularityNET is best known for powering Sophia, the Hanson Robotics robot.
 It is also building a decentralized marketplace for AI around the globe.
 AI Decentralized, meanwhile, aims to connect AI practitioners with blockchain practitioners.